What is caffeine?

-The research is not clear, but it’s likely that healthy adults can generally consume around 400mg of caffeine a day — that’s 2 espresso coffees or 5 energy drinks.
+The research is not clear, but it is likely that healthy adults can generally consume around 400mg of caffeine a day — that is 2 espresso coffees or 5 energy drinks.

-Children should consume less than 100mg per day, and if you are pregnant or breastfeeding it’s a good idea to limit your intake to 200mg per day — 1 espresso, 2 instant coffees or 4 cups of tea.
+Children should consume less than 3mg for each kilo of body weight a day.
+For children aged 9 to 13, this is about 120mg a day, or 2 cans of cola.
+If you are pregnant or breastfeeding it is a good idea to limit your intake to 200mg per day — that is 1 espresso, 2 instant coffees or 4 cups of tea.

 But some people are particularly sensitive to caffeine — if you find that 1 coffee per day gives you a racing heart, then give it up.

 People with health conditions should talk to their doctor about caffeine as part of any discussions about a healthy lifestyle.

 Withdrawing from caffeine

 Because caffeine is addictive, many people have withdrawal symptoms after a day or two without it.
 These symptoms can last for a few days, and include: